-The LMS Steering Committee consists of 15 members composed of seven (7) municipal representatives, two (2) county/local government representatives, one (1) state/federal government representative, one (1) university/college representative, one (1) healthcare industry representative, one (1) non-profit representative, and two (2) representatives from the private sector.
+The LMS Steering Committee consists of 15 members composed of seven (7) municipal representatives, two (2) county/local government representatives, one (1) state/federal government representative, one (1) non-profit representative, and two (2) representatives from the private sector.
 The LMS Steering Committee serves as the LMS program board of directors.
-As such, it is the primary decision and policy-making body for LMS sponsored mitigation activity.
+As such, it is the primary decision and policy body for LMS sponsored mitigation activity.
 Members of the committee are replaced as needed with coordination of the committee and the committee chairperson.
 Each January an updated list is sent to FDEM to be compliant with Florida Statute 27P-22.004.
 The LMS Steering Committee provides the needed attention to ensure mitigation projects are more cost-effective and focused on threat-specific mitigation priorities and strategies.
-The LMS Steering Committee also monitors the implementation of the LMS annually and makes recommendations to jurisdictions and other LMS members regarding how to implement LMS strategies within their jurisdictions.
-The LMS Steering Committee is led by the Chairperson, the Management Analyst for the City of West Palm Beach, and is coordinated by the LMS Coordinator for DEM.
+The LMS Steering Committee also monitors the implementation of the LMS annually and makes recommendations to jurisdictions.
+The LMS Steering Committee is led by the Chairperson, a Management Analyst for the City of West Palm Beach, and is coordinated by the LMS Coordinator for DEM.